dqlobo/CMSC425/A1/P2_2/readme.md

 `svn export https://github.com/dqlobo/CMSC425.git/trunk/A1/P2_2`

 From there, you can open the `P2_2/A1P2` folder in Unity and open the MainScene found in the `Scenes` folder.

-*The format of this document comes from a post on Piazza here: https://piazza.com/class/ixyg5h0fpdg2r4?cid=16*
 ------------------------------------------------------------------------
 ##A. Required elements